KTTfx/DCIT_205_IA/README.md

 The website is designed to be easy to navigate and informative.
 It provides visitors with a comprehensive overview of the Computer Science Department University of Ghana.

+Here is a very brief procedure on how anyone can clone my website project on GitHub:

+Steps:

+Copy the repository URL from GitHub.
+Open a terminal window and navigate to a suitable cloning location.
+Clone the repository using the git clone command.
+Change directory into the cloned repository.
+Install project dependencies (if any).
+Start the development server (if applicable).
+That's it!

+What I learnt from This project
+I learned how to break down a large project into smaller, more manageable tasks as well as meeting deadlines under pressure and effectively managing my time.
+It Has Been FUN!

 Nsroma Kweku Arhin
 11293722